vdefranc/vinchess/notes.md

 how to force the concept of board and piece state?
   => the contrast btwn white and black pawn movement direction might do it

+  => => it is actually going to come when we need to consider things like capture, move blocking, pawn captures, etc